Do Go On - 126 - Virginia Hall: The Limping Lady

 Too many peaks, too many troughs.

-I don't know if there's a flat line that little bit.
+And it was a flat line that a little bit.

 But not too up, but very down.